akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
-* edit message should display smileys/images/videos instead of encoded characters
-* seacrh message -> while search is in progress -> close search -> no messages in chatbox while searh is closed.
 * https://static.pychat.org/photo/uEXCJWJH_image.png
 * Add go down button if scroll is not in the botom for chatbox
 * If last_read_message is null, user went offline in 1st tab, and he was online in 2nd tab, he won't receive offline_messages in loadhistory response.
 I guess last_read_message should be always not null